pramod-k-codes/devops-daws76s-notes/Readme.md

 This git will be my log to get the high pay job so that i can achieve financial freedom or FIRE

+current date and time - 2024-05-21 06:56:55

+# Why Kubernetes? why do you want to move to it
+- Its rewarding
+- Its good money
+- possibly i can have a good career out of it

+# Why do you feel low when you think of it

+- long way to go, lots of things to learn
+- its a steep learning curve
+- Its painful
+- No guidence , i have to learn by myself and its trial and error

+# How will you upskill and resume prep

+Thanks to chat gpt its very handy in correcting mistakes while learning

+# how will you save time ?

+Use a structured approach to learning , instead of learning everything at once , learn in small chunks and then combine them to get a good understanding of the topic.

+Revise what you learnt , you will forget you wont revise.